turnage/miknet/readme.md

     Notice: under construction.

-Build instructions:
+Miknet can be installed on POSIX compliant Unix-like operating systems and Windows.
+For Windows, compile in Cygwin or Msys.

+Run these

+    git clone https://github.com/PaytonTurnage/Miknet.git && cd Miknet
     mkdir build
     cd build
     cmake ..
     cmake --build .

 This should get you libmiknet.a, which you can link against in your programs.

-To install it for linking anywhere, run the following command as root
+To install (reccomended for new users), run the following as root

-    mv libmiknet.a /usr/local/lib/libmiknet.a

-Features

-* TCP ~~and/or UDP~~
-* IPv4 and/or IPv6
-* Bandwidth caps
-* Thread safety
+    make install

+For users unfamiliar with linking against libraries, perform the above command to install, and append the flag

+    -lmiknet

+to your compiler invocation.